STORM: Self-organising Thermal Operational Resource Management

-The project tackles energy efficiency at district level by developing an innovative district heating & cooling (DHC) network controller.
-The project partners have developed a controller based on self-learning algorithms, which is currently experimented in the two STORM demo sites.
-The developed controller will enable to maximize the use of waste heat and renewable energy sources in DHC networks.
+The project tackled energy efficiency at district level by developing an innovative district heating & cooling (DHC) network controller.
+The project partners developed a controller based on self-learning algorithms, which was experimented in the two STORM demo sites.
+The developed controller enabled to maximize the use of waste heat and renewable energy sources in DHC networks.

-Through replication, dissemination and education efforts, the project outcomes will be transferred to several stakeholders across the EU, and will thus contribute to a wider deployment of DHC networks on EU level.
+Through replication, dissemination and education efforts, the project outcomes were transferred to several stakeholders across the EU, and contributed to a wider deployment of DHC networks on EU level.

 STORM Demo Sites:

 To experiment the STORM platform’s general applicability, the controller was demonstrated in two existing demo sites: one highly innovative low-temperature DHC network in the Netherlands and a more common medium-temperature district heating grid in Sweden.
 In Rottne, Sweden, the STORM controller will help to reduce the oil usage and optimise the bio-fuel boilers.
 For Heerlen, the Netherlands, the STORM controller is vital to manage the capacity of the flooded mine galleries and to balance the different clusters.

 Find out more about the STORM controller here.

 The following publication have been produced by the project partners:

 - “Operational Demand Forecasting in District Heating Systems Using Ensembles of Online Machine Learning Algorithms,” Energy Procedia, Volume 116, June 2017: p.208 – 216.

 - “Status of the Horizon 2020 Storm Project,” Energy Procedia, Volume 116, June 2017: p.170 – 179.

 - “Operational thermal load forecasting in district heating networks using machine learning and expert advice,” Energy and Buildings, Volume 162, March 2018: p.144 – 153.